Artist Biography

 SOLO EXHIBITIONS

-2025 Injinle Ara - The Depth of Self, Omeka Gallery, Lagos, Nigeria 2024 Suns of Egypt.
+2025 Bound by Roots, Divided by Paths.
+Dudley National Library, West Midlands, UK 2025 Injinle Ara - The Depth of Self, Omeka Gallery, Lagos, Nigeria 2024 Suns of Egypt.
 Blank Wall Gallery, Athens, Greece.
 2022 Deep Introspection, ArtRooms Gallery, Kings Heath, Birmingham, UK

 GROUP EXHIBITIONS